-From the 1770s, colonists came into contact and inevitable conflict with Bantu-speaking chiefdoms some 700 km east of Cape Town.
+From the 1770s, colonists came into contact and inevitable conflict with Bantu-speaking chiefdoms some 800 km east of Cape Town.
 A century of intermittent warfare ensued during which the colonists gained ascendancy over the Xhosa-speaking chiefdoms.

 At approximately this time, in the areas beyond the reach of the colonists, a spate of state-building was being launched.
-The old order was upset and the Zulu kingdom emerged as a highly centralised state.
-In the 1820s, the celebrated Zulu leader Shaka established sway over a vast area of southeast Africa.
+The old order was upset and the Zulu kingdom emerged as a highly centralised State.

+In the 1820s, the celebrated Zulu leader Shaka established sway over a vast area of south-east Africa.

-As groups splintered from Shaka's Zulu nation conquered and absorbed communities in their paths, the region experienced a fundamental disruption.
-Substantial expansion northwards of the original Dutch settlers' descendents, the Boer Voortrekkers, from the 1830s.
+As splinter groups from Shaka's Zulu nation conquered and absorbed communities in their path, the region experienced a fundamental disruption.
+Substantial states, such as Moshoeshoe's Lesotho and other Sotho-Tswana chiefdoms were established, partly for reasons of defence.
+This temporary disruption of life on the Highveld served to facilitate the expansion northwards of the original Dutch settlers' descendents, the Boer Voortrekkers, from the 1830s.

-states, such as Moshoeshoe's

-Lesotho and other Sotho-Tswana

-chiefdoms, were established,

-partly for reasons of defence.
-This

-temporary disruption of life on the

-highveld served to facilitate the